aralroca/aralroca.com/posts/cats-dogs-detection.md

 First thing we have to know is what kind of model we want.
 We'll train a [Image Classification Model](https://www.tensorflow.org/tutorials/images/classification), which after a given input image will say if it's cat or dog.

-There is a model called [Mobilenet](https://github.com/tensorflow/tfjs-examples/tree/master/mobilenet), already trained to classify images.
+There is a model called [Mobilenet](https://github.com/tensorflow/tfjs-examples/tree/master/mobilenet), already trained to classify [1000 different images](https://github.com/tensorflow/tfjs-examples/blob/master/mobilenet/imagenet_classes.js).
 The problem?
 It does not classify the images we want.
 To fix this we'll use a technique called [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning), to use its "intelligence" to recognize our images.

 Currently, we can transfer this knowledge without coding thanks to some open source tools.
 That's what we're going to do, we'll leave the code for the usage part of this model.

-First, we're going to use this tool:
+Let's use this tool:

 - https://thekevinscott.github.io/ml-classifier-ui/

-This tool uses a layer of the neural network located at the end (`conv_pw_13_relu`).
-This means that it works well for images similar to the one MobileNet has trained with.
-If you want to use more different images, it is likely that it will not do well and you should use an earlier layer.
+This tool uses a layer of the MobileNet neural network located at the end (`conv_pw_13_relu`).
+This means that it works well for images similar to the one MobileNet has trained with (animals, instruments, everyday objects...).
+If you want to use more different images (for example skin freckles to detect a melanoma), it is likely that it will not do well and you should use an earlier layer.
 The more the layer is at the end, the faster it will be and the less resources will be used when training the model.

 Now you need to drag&drop the `training_set` folder from the downloaded dataset and wait.
 That's all.

 > **Note:** Depending on your device GPU performance it can take a long time.
-If you have chosen a bigger dataset or another layer and your device doesn't have enough resources, you can use the [Colab](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/images/transfer_learning.ipynb) environment, modifying the dog-cat example for yours.
+If you have chosen a bigger dataset or another layer and your browser doesn't have enough resources, you can use the [ml-classifier](https://github.com/thekevinscott/ml-classifier) in a Node.js environment.

 <br />
 <img src="/images/blog-images/training-cats-dogs-classifier.gif" alt="Training the model" class="center" />